Air Raid Alert API (Ukraine, UNOFFICIAL)

 Please note that this is not an official service.
 We are not responsible for any damages that may be done to other parties with our service.

 You can use our API for any purpose, even commercially.
 The only exception is: using our API to perform destructive actions against Ukraine is strictly prohibited.
 This is considered a felony and will be reported to Security Service of Ukraine.
-If you’re a russian swine, you will be found and charged with anal prosecution.

 Our projects